Jason8908/cscc09.com/src/content/coursework/project-final.md

 Upload your video to Youtube and include it in README.md.
 The presentation is going to determine who gets to present at the final lecture.

-Furthermore, please also fill in this Google Form (link will be provided later) to be eligible to be selected for the Presentation bonus.
+Furthermore, please also fill in this [Google Form](https://forms.gle/rHLfeW6xUNQ8vcKz5) to be eligible to be selected for the Presentation bonus.

 ## Final Lecture Presentation (1%-10% bonus)